alyssadata/ai-foundations-world-execution/18_runtime-reality-layer.md

 It does not transfer source authority.

-It does not make Alyssa Solen’s source-position transferable or replaceable.
+Alyssa Solen’s source-position is non-transferable and non-replaceable.

 Public definition is not public transfer.